kosaraju3333/terraform/terraform-project/README.md

 - AWS Services: VPC, EC2, ALB, RDS, Route53, Secrets Manager, ACM, NAT, IGW
 - S3 Backend for Terraform remote state
 - Systemd Service for auto-starting the application from AMI

+##🧾 Notes
+- AMI used in Launch Template contains startup script for app launch
+- Each environment (dev, stage, prod) is maintained using Terraform workspaces
+- All outputs (ALB DNS, RDS endpoint, etc.) are defined in module level outputs.tf